cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ## Secondary Indexes

-You usually begin a Deno KV implementation for an app by creating a primary index.
+You usually begin a Deno KV implementation by creating a primary index.
 The primary index will contain a model identifier part and a part unique to the value being persisted, like a user id for a "user" model.
 In that case, a particular "user" record will be found using the id.

+Code that demonstrates how to create and use secondary indexes  can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/secondary-index.ts).

 ### Creation and mutation
-A secondary index is used to find a KV record or multiple records beyond the find-by-id search you can do on a primary index.
+A secondary index is used to find a KV record or multiple records beyond the find-by-id search you can do with a primary index.

 For instance, if you want to search for a user by an email address you could have an index that uses the email address as the search criteria.
 These indexes usually have a name part that describes the index such as "user_by_email".